handy-common-utils/ls-having/README.md

 **Release**

 1. Push to `master` branch
-2. Tag with version number without prefix `v`.
+2. Tag with version number with prefix `v`.
-   For example, use tag `1.2.34`.
+   For example, use tag `v1.2.34`.
 3. Push the tag
 4. GitHub workflow will automatically release to [snapcraft](https://snapcraft.io/ls-having), Homebrew, and [pkg.go.dev](https://pkg.go.dev/github.com/handy-common-utils/ls-having).
-5. The workflow also automatically creates a tag with prefixed version number.
-   For example, `v1.2.34`